qiaoxu123/Self-Driving-Cars/Part3-Visual_Perception_for_Self-Driving_Cars/Module3-Feedforward_Neural_Networks/Module3-Feedforward_Neural_Networks.md

 ### 3. Reducing the Effect of Underfitting/Overfitting

 Let's see how we can try to go from the underfitting or overfitting regime to a good estimator.
 We begin with how to remedy underfitting.
 The first option to remedy underfitting is to train longer.
 If the architecture is suitable for the task at hand, training longer usually leads to a lower training loss.
 If the architecture is too small, training longer might not help.
-In that case, you would want to add more layers to your neural network or add more parameters per layer.
-If both of the above options don't help, your architecture might not be suitable for the task at hand and you would want to try a different architecture to reduce underfitting.
+In that case, you would want to **add more layers** to your neural network or **add more parameters per layer.** If both of the above options don't help, your architecture might not be suitable for the task at hand and you would want to try a different architecture to reduce underfitting.

 ![1567952387198](assets/1567952387198.png)

 Now, let's proceed to the most common approaches to reduce overfitting.
 In the case of overfitting, the easiest thing to do is to just collect more data.
 Unfortunately, for self-driving cars, collecting training data is very expensive as it requires engineering time for data collection and a tremendous amount of annotator time to properly define the true outputs.
-Another solution for overfitting is regularization.
+Another solution for overfitting is **regularization**.
 Regularization is any modification made to the learning algorithm with an intention to lower the generalization gap but not the training loss.
 If all else fails, the final solution is to revisit the architecture and check if it is suitable for the task at hand.

 ---